 - Wonderful oven spring with defined scores in the final baguette

-In all those respects these sourdough baguettes deliver.
-A joy to eat and look at.
+In all those respects, these sourdough baguettes deliver.
+It’s a joy to eat it and look at it.
 What more do you want?
-They are absolutely scrumptious.
+They are scrumptious.

 Please share this recipe for sourdough baguettes on social media

 This is my recipe for crispy sourdough baguettes.
 If you like the recipe, please consider sharing it with like-minded bread lovers on social media.

 If you make it and post it on Instagram, please tag me as @foodgeek.dk so I can see it.
 That would make me very happy.